 Continue the effort to advance conservation beyond the estimates established in the RWSP.

-Team Approach:
+Approach:

-The Conservation Team will consist of a from DEP and DACS, representatives from each of the three water management districts, two water supply utility representatives, a representative from agriculture, a representative from the environmental community and a representative of the business community.
+The Conservation Team will consist of a representative from both DEP and DACS, a representative from each of the three water management districts, two water supply utility representatives, a self-supply representative, a representative from agriculture, a representative from the environmental community and a representative of the business community.

-Three Subteams will be established to focus on water conservation for the primary user group categories as follows: Public Supply
+Two Subteams will be established to focus on water conservation for the primary user group categories of public supply and agriculture.

-Agriculture

-Other Self Supply (Landscape/ Recreation, Commercial and Industrial, Power Generation)

 The Subteams will be responsible for conducting technical work and bringing draft products and options to the Conservation Team for consideration.
-Other topics falling outside the scope of the three Subteams, such as savings by domestic water users, will be addressed directly by the Conservation Team.
+Other topics falling outside the scope of the two Subteams, such as savings by domestic water users and other self-supply, will be addressed directly by the Conservation Team.

-Team Objectives:
+Objective:

-Develop options for an implementation strategy to achieve the 37 MGD of water savings identified in the 2015 CFWI RWSP.
+Develop options for an implementation strategy to achieve greater than the 37 MGD of water savings identified in the 2015 CFWI RWSP.

-Develop options for increasing water savings in the CFWI beyond the 37 MGD identified in the 2015 CFWI RWSP.

-Team Scope of Work:
+Scope of Work:

-Task A. Using the analysis and options from the Subteams, the Conservation Team will develop an Implementation Strategy to achieve the projected savings identified in the 2015 CFWI RWSP.
+Using the analysis and options from the Subteams, the Conservation Team will develop an Implementation Strategy to achieve greater than the 37 MGD savings identified in the 2015 CFWI RWSP.

-Task A.1.
-Conduct an assessment of the existing status of the implementation of BMPs identified in the 2015 CFWI RWSP, and the remaining potential for BMP implementation.
-Information will be gathered from water users/suppliers, agency funding programs, existing water conservation-related databases, etc. Task A.2.
+Identify and assess the status of BMPs since 2010, as well as the remaining savings potential for BMPs to be implemented.
+Information will be gathered from water users/suppliers, agency funding programs, existing water conservation-related databases, etc.

 Identify ongoing funding programs that support additional BMP implementation, and options for increasing the effectiveness of the existing programs.
-Information will be gathered from water users/suppliers, agency funding programs, etc.Task A.3.
+Information will be gathered from water users/suppliers, agency funding programs, etc.

 Identify geographic priority target areas for selected BMPs where the greatest savings, and water resource benefits where applicable, are likely to be achieved, and options and costs for achieving the savings.

-Task B. Develop options for increasing water conservation savings beyond the estimates in 2015 CFWI RSWP including consideration of the “next steps” outlined in 2015 CFWI RWSP Volume I, Chapter 11 and Volume II, Chapter 7.

-Task C. Coordinate with the Regulatory Team, as needed, on water conservation-related tasks.
+Coordinate with the Regulatory Team, as needed, on water conservation-related tasks.

-Task D. Coordinate with the Communication and Outreach Team on a Water Conservation Education and Outreach initiative.
+Coordinate with the Communications and Outreach Team on a Water Conservation Education and Outreach initiative.

+Provide Quarterly updates to MOC on Conservation Team progress.

+Explore using the data derived from H2OSAV in the development of the implementation strategy and the RWSP Update.
+Share information from the work with stakeholders, the MOC, and the Steering Committee.

-Task E. Provide Quarterly updates to MOC on Conservation Team progress.Task F. Update the water conservation estimates for achievable water conservation, and produce a draft Water Conservation Chapter for the 2020 CFWI RWSP, consistent with the schedule established by the 2020 Regional Water Supply Planning Team, which summarizes the work and analysis of the Conservation Team.
+Update the water conservation estimates for achievable water conservation, and produce a draft Water Conservation Chapter for the 2020 CFWI RWSP, consistent with the schedule established by the 2020 Regional Water Supply Planning Team, which summarizes the work and analysis of the Conservation Team.

-Team Schedule
+Schedule

 Subteam Scopes of Work: Conservation Team approval of Subteam scopes of work, including interim deliverables/schedule – April 15, 2016.

-Task A: Complete draft options for implementation strategies to achieve the 37 MGD of water savings identified in the 2015 CFWI RWSP for MOC consideration – June 2017.
+Task 1: Complete draft options for implementation strategies to achieve greater than the 37 MGD of water savings identified in the 2015 CFWI RWSP for MOC consideration – June 2017.
+Complete implementation strategy final draft – February 2018.

-Task B: Complete draft options for actions/programs to increase water savings beyond the 37 MGD identified in 2015 CFWI RWSP – TBD.
+Task 2: Continuous.

-Task C: On-going.
+Task 3: Continuous.

-Task D: On-going.
+Task 4: Continuous.

-Task E: On-going
+Task 5: Continuous.

+Task 6: August 2018 (part of RWSP Update).

-Task F: Provide draft Water Conservation Chapter to the 2020 RWSP Team - DecemberAugust 2018, or consistent with the schedule established by the 2020 RWSP Team.
+Task 7: Provide draft Water Conservation Chapter to the 2020 RWSP Team - August 2018, or consistent with the schedule established by the 2020 RWSP Team.